KShebek/cbe504/main.typ

 For instance, it can be used to correct the Eyring equation representation of the rate constant via
 $ k = kappa (k_"B " T)/h C^std^(1-m) exp(- (Delta G^std^ddagger) / (R T)) $
 in the thermodynamically ideal case.
-The value for $kappa$ is typically between 0 and 1, in which case it represents the probability that the vibrational motion given by $nu^ddagger$ pushes the transition state forward towards the products as opposed to backwards towards the reactants.
+The value for $kappa$ is between 0 and 1, in which case it represents the probability that the vibrational motion given by $nu^ddagger$ pushes the transition state forward towards the products as opposed to backwards towards the reactants.
 #footnote[In contrast with J.F.
 Perez-Benito, "Some Considerations on the Fundamentals of Chemical Kinetics: Steady State, Quasi-Equilibrium, and Transition State Theory", _J.
 Chem.
 Educ._, 94, 1238--1246 (2017), $k$ cannot be proportional to $kappa(1-kappa)$ otherwise $r->0$ as $kappa->1$ and there becomes an unphysical maximum in the rate at $kappa=1\/2$.]
 In other words, the rate constant (and rate) from transition state theory is generally an upper-estimate, even if all variables in the uncorrected rate expression were computed with perfect accuracy.
-If one considers the possibility of quantum-tunneling through the barrier, then it would be possible for $kappa$ to be greater than 1, however.
 Unless otherwise stated, we will assume that $kappa = 1$.

 === Relationship with Activation Energy <relationship-with-activation-energy>